symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 The example code
 ================

 This guide shows snippets of code to exemplify the different processes.
 All snippets are based on the same program that `can be found here <https://github.com/nemtech/symbol-docs/tree/main/source/resources/examples/typescript/exchanges>`__.
+A few notes on this example program:

-This program uses a fake ``DBService`` object that simulates the Exchange database.
+- It uses a fake ``DBService`` object that simulates the Exchange database.
 Calls to this object should obviously be replaced by the actual Exchange infrastructure in production code.

+- No error handling is performed at all.
+Use mechanisms like ``try {} catch`` where appropriate in production code.

+- Finally, besides the snippets shown in the guide, the complete program also contains auxiliary code (like polling loops) in order to make it runnable and self-sufficient.
+This auxiliary code is not meant to be used as an inspiration at all, it is just there for convenience.

 .. _exchange-deposits: